Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 Councilman Singh served on the World Security Council after the Battle of New York.

 - Character Death: He's killed by Pierce with the rigged security badges alongside Rockwell and Yen.

 - Everyone Has Standards: Even they find Pierce's HYDRA scheme repellent.
 When Pierce gave one of them the hypothetical situation of their daughter being held at gunpoint by terrorists, about to be executed, and he could stop it with a flick of a switch, Pierce asks him if would.
 Sing retorts, "Not if it was your switch."

-- Fake Nationality: Singh is Indian whereas Bernard White is Sri Lankan-American
+- Fake Nationality: Singh is Indian whereas Bernard White is Sri Lankan-American.

-- Shut Up, Hannibal!: He gives a succinct and powerful refusal to Pierce.Pierce: Let me ask you a question: what if Pakistan marched into Mumbai tomorrow, and you knew the they were going to drag your daughters into a soccer stadium for execution.
+- Shut Up, Hannibal!: He gives a succinct and powerful refusal to Pierce.Pierce: Let me ask you a question: what if Pakistan marched into Mumbai tomorrow, and you knew that they were going to drag your daughters into a soccer stadium for execution.
 And you could just stop it, with the flick of a switch, wouldn't you?
 Wouldn't you all?

 Singh: Not if it was your switch.